patrickschulz/openPCells/README.md

 in lua and generate platform-independent files describing the cell.
 In the layout tool the files are read and the actual shapes are drawn.
 For this, interfacing code is provided (currently only for virtuoso, but this is pretty simple to adapt).
 A second important point for this project is technology independece.
 This is achieved by working in generic layers ('gate', 'metal1') and mapping that with (simple-to-write) layermaps.

+# Installation
+The code has no dependencies except a working lua interpreter (>= 5.2), as we try to keep installation as easy as possible.
+Just clone this repository and edit your `LUA_PATH` environment variable to include the path to the code (make sure to run this BEFORE you start virtuoso):

+    # in your shell configuration file
+    export LUA_PATH=";;/path/to/pcells/?.lua" # bash/zsh
+    setenv LUA_PATH ";;/path/to/pcells/?.lua" # csh

+Now you need to set up your virtuoso interface.
+The file `interface/virtuoso.il` shows how to do that, you can run that file from the SKILL IDE within virtuoso.
+A better approach is to insert a menu to the layout editor, which is done in `interface/virtuoso_menu.il`.
+You need to include this file in your `.cdsinit`:

+    ; in your .cdsinit
+    load("/path/to/pcells/interface/virtuoso_menu.il")

+This will install a menu called `openPCells` at the last place before the `help` menu in the layout editor.

 # The problem with SKILL-based PCells
 In cadence virtuoso, pcells are built on top of SKILL-routines.
 SKILL is the closed-source proprietary language behind virtuoso.
 While this allows to